shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-hbase-build-java-maven.md

 <properties
-pageTitle="Crear una aplicación de HBase con Maven y luego implementar en HDInsight basado en Windows | Microsoft Azure" description="Aprenda a usar Apache Maven para compilar una aplicación de Apache HBase basada en Java e implementarla después en un clúster de HDInsight de Azure basado en Windows." services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Build an HBase application using Maven, and deploy to Windows-based HDInsight | Microsoft Azure" description="Learn how to use Apache Maven to build a Java-based Apache HBase application, then deploy it to a Windows-based Azure HDInsight cluster." services="hdinsight" documentationCenter="" authors="Blackmist"